schemaanalyst/schemaanalyst/README.md

 ## Description

-There has been little work that has sought to test that a relational database's schema has correctly specified integrity constraints [(TOSEM 2015)](#five).
-Testing a database's schema verifies that _all_ integrity constraints are satisfied, confirming the integrity and security of a database.
-Early testing not only ensures that the integrity constraints are satisfied, it can also reduce implementation and maintenance costs associated with managing a relational database.
+There has been little work that has sought to ensure that a relational database's schema contains correctly specified integrity constraints [(TOSEM 2015)](#five).
+Testing a database's schema verifies that all of its integrity constraints are satisfied and negated, confirming the integrity and security of the database itself.
+Early testing not only helps to ensure that the integrity constraints are correct, it can also reduce implementation and maintenance costs associated with managing a relational database.

 SchemaAnalyst uses a search-based approach to test the complex relationships between the integrity constraints in relational databases.
 Other